emmanuelrc/emmanuelrc/README.md

 - 🧮 Developed **automation scripts** in **Python** and **JavaScript** for data cleaning and visualization tasks.
 - 📡 Applied technical knowledge in **DICOM/PACS**, **ETL**, and workflow analytics to optimize clinical imaging operations.

-That analytical mindset now powers how I write software —
-**validate, visualize, and iterate — like any good experiment.**
+That analytical mindset now powers how I write software: **validate, visualize, and iterate, like any good experiment.**

 ---